Geography Playlist

 Key Magnetic Phenomena

-Phenomenon | Description | Significance |
+| Phenomenon | Description | Significance |

-Polar Reversal | Reversal of Earth’s magnetic poles over thousands of years | Explains alternating polarity in rocks; linked to convection changes in core |
+| Polar Reversal | Reversal of Earth’s magnetic poles over thousands to millions of years | Explains alternating polarity in rocks; linked to convection changes in core |

-Magnetosphere | Region dominated by Earth’s magnetic field | Shields Earth from solar wind and cosmic rays |
+| Magnetosphere | Region dominated by Earth’s magnetic field that deflects solar wind | Shields Earth from charged solar particles and cosmic rays; critical for habitability |

-Van Allen Belts | Zones of trapped charged particles | Deflects harmful radiation, protects atmosphere |
+| Van Allen Belts | Zones of trapped charged particles encircling Earth | Deflects harmful radiation but poses hazards for spacecraft and astronauts |

-South Atlantic Anomaly | Weak magnetic region between Africa & South America | Radiation risk to satellites and spacecraft |
+| South Atlantic Anomaly | Regional depression in magnetic field strength between Africa & South America | Increases radiation exposure for LEO satellites; important for mission planning |

 Mains Key Points